Wolkenschutz/Emojify/README.md

 # Emojify

-Modern animated emojis for World of Warcraft
+Modern emojis for World of Warcraft

-Transform your WoW chat with smooth animations, smart autocomplete, and hundreds of emojis.
+Transform your WoW chat with static and animated emojis, smart autocomplete, and hundreds of emojis.
 Just type `:` and start expressing yourself!

 Originally inspired by [Arukori](https://twitch.tv/arukori)'s idea to bring Twitch emotes into World of Warcraft!